On scaling limits of random trees and maps with a prescribed degree sequence: On the label process

-\begin{proof}[Sketch of proof of Proposition~\ref{prop:marginales_labels} for $q \ge 2$] Let us in fact only discuss the case $q=2$ to ease notation, the general case is exactly the same.
-Let $x_n$ and $y_n$ be independent uniform random vertices of $\fn$ and let us consider the three branches consisting of: their common ancestors on side, the ancestors of $x_n$ only, and those of $y_n$ only.
-According to Proposition~\ref{prop:marginales_hauteur}, their length jointly converge in distribution, when rescaled by a factor $\frac{\sigma_n}{2 \epsilon_n}$.
-By Lemma~\ref{lem:deplacement_max_autour_site}, the label increment between the last common ancestor of $x_n$ and $y_n$ and its offsprings is small compared to our scaling, and the total label increment on the three remaining branches are independent; it only remains to prove that the law of these increments, multiplied by $(\frac{3 \epsilon_n}{\sigma_n^2})^{1/2}$ and divided by the square-root of their length converges to the standard Gaussian law, as in~\eqref{eq:cv_label_unif}.
-This can be obtained in the very same way as in the case $q=1$, appealing to~\cite[Lemma~3]{Marzouk:On_the_growth_of_random_planar_maps_with_a_prescribed_degree_sequence} to compare the content of each branch with the sequence $(\xi_{n, d_n}(p), \chi_{n, d_n}(p))_p$.
-As in the proof of Proposition~\ref{prop:marginales_hauteur}, the fact that we now have three branches is compensated by the factor $(\sigma_n / \upsilon_n)^3$ in~\cite[Lemma~3]{Marzouk:On_the_growth_of_random_planar_maps_with_a_prescribed_degree_sequence}, we leave the details to the reader. \end{proof}
+This extends Proposition~2 in~\cite{Mar18b} to which we refer for a proof, just replace $N_\mathbf{n}$ there by $\sigma_n^2$.
+Let $x_n$ and $y_n$ be independent uniform random vertices of $\fn$ and let us consider the three branches consisting of: their common ancestors on one side, the ancestors of $x_n$ only on another side, and finally those of $y_n$ only.
+According to Theorem~\ref{thm:marginales_hauteur}, their lengths jointly converge in distribution, when rescaled by a factor $\sigma_n/(2 \edges_n)$.
+By~\eqref{eq:deplacement_max_autour_site}, the label increments between the last common ancestor of $x_n$ and $y_n$ and its offspring which are ancestors of $x_n$ and $y_n$ respectively are small compared to our scaling, and the total label increment on each of the three remaining branches are independent; it only remains to prove that the law of these increments, multiplied by $(3 \edges_n/\sigma_n^2)^{1/2}$ and divided by the square-root of their length converges to the standard Gaussian law, as in~\eqref{eq:cv_label_unif}.
+This can be obtained in the very same way as in the case $q=1$, appealing to Lemma~\ref{lem:multi_epines_sans_remise} to compare the content of each branch with the sequence $(\xi_{d_n}(p), \chi_{d_n}(p))_p$.
+As in the proof of Theorem~\ref{thm:marginales_hauteur}, the fact that we now have three branches is compensated by the factor $(\sigma_n / \vertices_n)^3$ in Lemma~\ref{lem:multi_epines_sans_remise}, we leave the details to the reader. \end{proof}